sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 # Close the tip

-The tip can be closed by the user by clicking on the cross.
+The user can close the tip by clicking on the cross.
 But you can also close it with code.
 The code is the same for SwiftUI and UIKit:

 ```swift
 inlineTip.invalidate(reason: .actionPerformed)